apjanes/lemon-exercise/README.md

 ]
 ```

-This is clearly not a production ready situation but is one used for ease of development and due to time constraints.
-In a production system of this nature, a user sign up would typically be provided with email verification and a forgotten password recovery process.

-Once logged in using one of the pre-defined users, a Tasks page is shown
+These hardcoded credentials are included purely for demonstration and development convenience.
+In a production system, user registration, email verification, and password recovery features would typically be implemented.

+After logging in with one of the predefined users, you’ll be directed to the Tasks page.
+A blue “plus” icon on the right opens a dialog for creating a new task.

+## User Tasks
+In this exercise, each task is associated with a single user.
+This behavior is intended to demonstrate user isolation within the system.
+You can log in as each user and observe that their task lists differ based on the user who created them.

+## Ordering
+By default, tasks are sorted with newest tasks at the top and completed tasks at the bottom.
+Sorting can be customized using the sort icons in the table headers.

+## Actions
+Tasks can be managed using the Actions column alongside the Add (+) button.
+- The Edit icon opens the same dialog as “Add,” but prepopulated for the selected task.
+- The Delete icon prompts for confirmation before removing a task.

+In a production environment, a soft delete mechanism would likely be implemented instead of permanent removal.

+## Completion
+Each task includes a checkbox on the left to mark it as complete.
+When marked, the task automatically moves to the bottom of the list due to the default sorting behavior, which deprioritizes completed tasks.

-# Assumptions
+# Assumptions & limitations
-It is assumed that the developer will have Microsoft .NET 9 and nodejs v22+.
-The ability to install NuGet and NPM packages is also assumed.
+It is assumed that the developer has Microsoft .NET 9 and Node.js v22+ installed, along with the ability to install NuGet and NPM packages.

-The availability of Visual Studio 2022 is also assumed.
-This may not strictly be necessary but development was conducted using it and it will make it easier to review source code using it.
+The use of Visual Studio 2022 is also assumed.
+While not strictly required, development was conducted using it, and it provides the most convenient environment for reviewing and navigating the source code.
 Alternative IDEs such as VS Code may also be used.

+Some aspects of the solution remain incomplete or partially implemented.
+For example, features such as search and filtering would significantly enhance the user interface, and functionality like user registration and password recovery would be valuable additions.

+Documentation is provided throughout the codebase in selected areas, but it is not exhaustive.
+Similarly, tests are included but limited in scope.
+These serve to illustrate the general approach taken, though time constraints prevented a full implementation.

-# Principles and choices
+# Principles & choices
 ## Primary keys
 One of the more debated decisions in EF and database design is the choice to use GUIDs as primary keys.
 My preference for GUIDs stems from two main advantages: